Hospital District Expansion and Related Issues

 Section 321.102(c) of the Tax Code

-- If a hospital district changes its boundaries, the hospital district secretary shall send to the comptroller a certified copy of the ordinance that adds hospital district territory and that shows the effective date of the boundary change.
-The ordinance must be accompanied by a map clearly showing the added territory.
+- If a hospital district changes its boundaries, the hospital district secretary shall send to the comptroller a certified copy of the ordinance that adds hospital district territory, showing the effective date of the boundary change.
+In addition, the ordinance must be accompanied by a map clearly showing the added territory.
 Except as provided below, the tax takes effect in the added territory on the first day of the first calendar quarter after the comptroller receives the ordinance and map.

 Section 321.102(d) of the Tax Code